davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 	date format.

 Verbosity
-  - 0: No debug output (default).
+  - 0: No additional output (default).
+Show only the minimal necessary output in the console.
+Show a dot for each file that is analyzed for each repository.
-  - 1: Show debug output in the console.
+  - 1: Show additional output in the console.
+Show the file name instead of a dot for each analyzed file.
 Corresponds to the ``-v`` option in the CLI.
-  - 2: Show more detailed debug output in the console.
+  - 2: Show additional debug output in the console.
 Corresponds to the ``-vv`` option in the CLI.
+  - 3: Show maximum debug output in the console.
+Corresponds to the ``-vvv`` option in the CLI.

 Dry run
   - 0: Normal analysis and output (default).